2013-…: MCREX – Monte Carlo Resilient Exascale Solvers

 Symbols: Abstract, Publication, Presentation, BibTeX Citation, DOI Link

 - Christian Engelmann and Thomas Naughton.
 A New Deadlock Resolution Protocol and Message Matching Algorithm for the Extreme-scale Simulator.
-Concurrency and Computation: Practice and Experience, 2016.
+Concurrency and Computation: Practice and Experience, volume 28, number 12, pages 3369-3389, 2016.
 John Wiley & Sons, Inc..
 ISSN 1532-0634.
-To appear.